-- 7.1 Trees 1, 2, 3 & 4 are to be retained in situ within the site and are to be protected as detailed in 5.6 - 5.16 & 5.19 - 5.28.
-Tree protection fences, or works, to be located in accordance with Site Plan B - Trees To Be Retained And Tree Protection Zones (Appendix F). - 7.2 Where Tree Protection Zone fences are to be moved or relocated this must be undertaken in consultation with the Consultant Arboriculturist for the project to ensure that tree protection is maintained.
+- 7.1 Trees 40, 41, 45, 46, 58 to 61, 63 to 69, 76, 79, 81 to 90, 92 to 95 and 97 to 98 are to be retained in situ within the site and are to be protected as detailed in 5.6 - 5.16 & 5.19 - 5.28.
+Tree protection fences, or works, to be located in accordance with Site Plan B - Trees to Be Retained and Tree Protection Zones (Appendix F). - 7.2 Where Tree Protection Zone fences are to be moved or relocated this must be undertaken in consultation with the Consultant Arboriculturist for the project to ensure that tree protection is maintained.
 If the fences are relocated areas are to be mulched in accordance with 5.14 of this report to reduce compaction to the root system of the retained specimens. - 7.3 To minimise damage to retained crowns, all Tree Protection Zones are to be adhered to.
 This must be undertaken in consultation with the Consultant Arboriculturist for the project to ensure that tree protection is maintained.
 Minor pruning may be required if damage occurs, work is to be undertaken in accordance with section 4 of this report. - 7.4 Milestones - Project/Site arborist is to inspect/assess all retained specimens prior to Demolition and Tree Removal, Post Demolition, Prior to Construction during Construction and on completion in relation to trees protected and the protection measures have been carried out as per the approved D/A conditions for the site.
-Documentation is to be submitted to the consenting authority after each inspection. - 7.5 Trees 5, 6, 7, 8, 9, 10, 11, 12, 13, 14x3 & 15 are to be removed which is to be undertaken in accordance with section 4.0, parts 4.1 - 4.3. - 7.6 Tree removal near retained specimens is to be undertaken in accordance with 5.18 of this report. - 7.7 Any work to be undertaken within Tree Protection Zones is to be undertaken in accordance 7.2 of this report. - 7.8 There is to be no storage of materials, rubbish, soil, equipment, structures or goods of any type to be kept or placed within 5 metres from the trunk or within the dripline of any tree for the duration of the development.
+Documentation is to be submitted to the consenting authority after each inspection. - 7.5 Trees 1 to 8, 10 to 30, 32 to 39, 42 to 44, 47 to 57, 70 to 75, 77, 78, 80, 91 & 96 are to be removed which is to be undertaken in accordance with section 4.0, parts 4.1 - 4.3. - 7.6 Tree removal near retained specimens is to be undertaken in accordance with 5.18 of this report. - 7.7 Any work to be undertaken within Tree Protection Zones is to be undertaken in accordance 7.2 of this report. - 7.8 There is to be no storage of materials, rubbish, soil, equipment, structures or goods of any type to be kept or placed within 5 metres from the trunk or within the dripline of any tree for the duration of the development.
 This will ensure protection of the tree/s to be retained on or adjacent to site. - 7.9 Each of the replacement are to be a vigorous specimen with a straight trunk, gradually tapering and continuous, crown excurrent, symmetrical, with roots established but not pot bound in a volume container or approved similar and be maintained by an appropriately qualified and experienced landscape contractor for up to one (1) year after planting, or as appropriate.